 But it does have a state religion.
-This means it joins just a handful of countries in the world as those with governments intertwined with religion.
+This means it joins just a handful of countries worldwide as those with governments intertwined with religion.
 For example, in England, the Queen is the head of the English Church.

 31.)
 It’s illegal to advertise to children in Norway

 Well, children under 12 years old.
 Remember all those action figure commercials and stuff when you were up early watching morning cartoons at the weekend?
 Well, they don’t have any of that in Norway, which is one of the most interesting facts about Norway!
 Bad news for capitalism, good news for childhood innocence.

 32.)
 Reoffenders almost don’t exist in Norway

 With more progressive tactics in terms of incarceration, Norway’s recidivism (reoffending) rate is one of the lowest in the world at 20%, compared with the US rate of more than 60%.
 Norway’s jails are some of the best and most humane in the world, focusing on rehabilitation rather than punishment.

 33.)
 Police brutality also doesn’t exist (almost)

-Whereas in other countries police can be pretty trigger-happy, Norway is not that sort of place.
+Whereas police can be pretty trigger-happy in other countries, Norway is not that sort of place.
 At all.
 In fact, the last time anyone was shot and killed by Norwegian police was in 2006.
 In 2007, no shots were fired by police at all.
 Only ten police officers have been killed in Norway since WWII.
 By comparison, an analysis in 2015 found that US police kill more people in one day than Norway has in the last nine years.

 34.)
 Norway is home to the six highest waterfalls in Europe